Make your inbox a happier place with our legendary email newsletter.

-There are many reasons to visit India, but as a teacher, the new perspective on life that only India can bring may be all the reason you need.
-Not to mention giving you the experience to organise a student trip there at some point.
+There are many reasons to visit India, but as a teacher, the new perspective on life that India may bring may be all the reason you need.
+Not to mention, giving you the experience to organise a student trip there at some point.
 Then there are the banana pancakes.
-And who can resist those?
+Who can resist?

 So, I hope you’ll join me.

-We’ll be visiting temples and projects, checking out the latest Bollywood movie, cooking ‘momos’ and meditating in Dharamsala (not at the same time), catching trains to Shimla, marvelling at Amritsar’s Golden Temple and cheering the ministry of silly walks at the border closing ceremony.
-(If you are wondering what I'm talking about, have a look at this).
+We’ll be visiting temples and projects, checking out the latest Bollywood movie, cooking ‘momos’ and meditating in Dharamsala (not at the same time), riding trains to Shimla, marvelling at the Amritsar’s Golden Temple and cheering the ministry of silly walks at the border closing ceremony.

-* My sister is not India's biggest fan...
+* my sister is not India’s greatest fan.